Alfred Snippet VS Apple Text Replacement

 But the downside of Snippet is that Alfred only exists on MacOS, and I am unhappy as an Apple user.
 Because the Apple system itself has text replacement function, I had to place a part of the text block in the system layer configuration, so that it can be supported across Apple devices.
 However, if use the two at the same time, will cause issues.
 So I thought about the cooperation between the two, and marked it here.

-Alfred Snippet vs Apple Text Replacement
+Alfred Snippet VS Apple Text Replacement

 First, let’s sort out the differences between the two.